nippip/terraform-google-nat-gateway/SECURITY.md

 #### Encryption key for `security@provenance.io`

-If your disclosure is extremely sensitive, you may choose to encrypt your report using the key below.
+If your disclosure is sensitive, you may choose to encrypt your report using the key below.
 Please only use this for critical security reports.

 ```